 Strictly quarter tone music, that would assume equal-tempered tuning, could use >> for quarter tone up, and << for quarter tone down.

-Tone clusters can be written as two separate chords that are joined by a horizontal bracket (cf. "Note Heads" above).
+Tone clusters can be written with double stems, connected by a Y-shaped stem extension (cf. "Note Heads" above).
 A more condensed way to write a tone cluster (and likely unique to Modulo notation) could be to have two triangular note heads on a stem, and let those note heads point towards each other.
-All notes in between the two note heads are then assumed to be included.
+All chromatic notes between the two note heads are then assumed to be included.

-A breath mark should be written as an ampersand (&) instead of a comma sign.
+A breath mark should be written as a sign that resembles a drop instead of a comma sign.
 This is suggested because comma signs may be frequently used in Modulo Notation as specifier/accidental signs.
 The pointy part of the drop should point downwards.

 The new system consists of jump instructions and anchors.
 A jump instruction has an arrow pointing in the direction to jump, followed by a number that indicates an anchor.
 For example: <-3, or ->5.

 The anchor is a number followed by a colon.
 The anchor shows the point from which to continue playing after the jump.
 For example: 3:

 Jump instructions and anchors always appear at a double bar line, and are written in a bold typeface, above the stave.